sinkdweller/IOT-plant-manager/README.md

 # Project Overview # I'm not done yet wait

 This is a mock project for a smart plant-monitoring system you can implement at home.
-It has the added benefit of detecting housefires!
-Using modified esp-32 as devices, users are able to register/login to an account to access a jwt authenticated dashboard + device managing/registering page.
+Using esp-32 as devices, users are able to register/login to an account to access a jwt authenticated dashboard + device managing/registering page.
 Currently the app is hosted locally (docker image is being worked on) so there is a need to enter local server ip address when registering a new monitoring device.
 The app is initialized with a few mock entities to play with, but you can add your own.
 Why did I implement user security if I plan on keeping everything local? for fun